ignatiusmb/mauss.dev/workspace/content/routes/curated/harvest-2020.09/+article.md

 ---
 date: "2020-10-01"
-title: Monthly Digest - September 2020
+title: Harvest • September 2020
 ---

-Hey folks, welcome back to our monthly digest!
+Hey folks, welcome back to the Harvest!
 This time, September was pretty slow with everything except the articles.
 As always, feel free to skip ahead to your preferred content by using the quick links provided above to jump to your the section.

 ## Article of the month